opendatacube/cube-in-a-box/README.md

 * To follow recommended security practice, [you should first create an Administrator IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html) for you main log-in account, which limits only access to billing and other large adminsistrative policy changes.
 * The procedure listed in the above link will take you through creating the Administrator account, and when done, you should [log in as the Administrator](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_how-users-sign-in.html).

-`Now, it is possible to begin testing CIAB immediately using the Administrator account.
+* `It is now possible to begin testing CIAB immediately using the Administrator account.
 However, in a production ready environment, it would be best to create a second IAM account with access restricted to only the required functions of AWS.
-This part of the guide is a WIP.`
+This part of the guide is a Work In Progress.`

 * To access your Cube in a Box, you will need a set of EC2 SSH keys. __Keys are region specific, so you must ensure your region when creating the CIAB is the same as the region used when creting the Keys.__ As the LS8 PDS is on US-West-2 Oregon, it is suggested you create your CIAB and keys on US-West-2 (Oregon) to faciliate fast loading of scenes.
 Change the region in the upper left dropdown.
 * Navigate to the EC2 service management page, and create a new Key Pair `https://us-west-2.console.aws.amazon.com/ec2/v2/home?region=us-west-2#KeyPairs`.
 The name of the key pair will be specified during the CIAB installation.
 Save the output .pem in a secure location.